Wall Street bets on change in Brazil, but the gradual kind

-RIO DE JANEIRO (Reuters) - Brazil’s financial markets have soared over the past month on hopes that the government may run smaller deficits, stop interfering as much in the private sector and perhaps even undertake long-needed reforms to revive the economy.
+RIO DE JANEIRO, April 22 (Reuters) - Brazil’s financial markets have soared over the past month on hopes that the government may run smaller deficits, stop interfering as much in the private sector and perhaps even undertake long-needed reforms to revive the economy.

 But some of the most experienced Brazil-watchers on Wall Street are saying: Not so fast, guys.